maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   But for me those drivers were installed by default, so I didn't use Zadig.

-- I'm not sure, but maybe the debugger itself comes with the Arduino ESP32 board.
+- I'm not sure, but maybe the debugger itself comes with the Arduino ESP32 boards package.
   In Arduino, using the BOARDS MANAGER, install "Arduino ESP32 Boards _by Arduino_".
   I have version 2.0.13.